 The MCAT at this point in time is offered the third weekend in April and the second weekend in August.
 The registration period for both of these dates usually precedes the test by 10-12 weeks.
-This test is given on paper, and uses the traditional "bubble sheet" style test for the exam.
-There is a possibility that this test will become all computerized.
-I do not see this happening for quite some time.
+This test is given on paper and uses the traditional "bubble sheet" style test for the exam.
+There is a possibility that this test will become all computerized, however, this may not happen for quite some time.

 What is the best time to take the MCAT?
 April or August?